Last Updated on August 6, 2022 by Max

-- Meat diet may promote gut bacteria producing carcinogenic substances.
+- A meat diet may promote gut bacteria producing carcinogenic substances.

 Meat-an ancient food of man.

-Human is an omnivorous species, and meat has been an essential part of his diet for millions of years, and no one doubts it.
-On the other hand, for the last hundred or so years, humanity has been facing an explosion of modern lifestyle or technology born diseases such as heart diseases, various types of cancer, and so on.
-Does it make sense to accuse in these disasters the best food that has been providing a man with energy and health during his whole life?
-Probably, instead of criticizing meat and trying to exclude it from our diet we need more carefully analyze the way we feed our animals, the way we process meat, and the way we eat it.
-How it came that the best food turned out an enemy?
+Humans are omnivorous; meat has been an essential part of their diet for millions of years, and no one doubts it.
+On the other hand, for the last hundred or so years, humanity has been facing an explosion of modern lifestyles or technology-born diseases such as heart diseases, various types of cancer, and so on.
+Does it make sense to accuse the best food that has been providing a man with energy and health during his whole life?
+Instead of criticizing meat and trying to exclude it from our diet, we need to more carefully analyze how we feed our animals, how we process meat, and how we eat it.
+How does it come that the best food turned out to be an enemy?

 What is meat?

 Here are some facts about meat, its nutritious value, and digestibility compared to plant foods.
 Red meat includes beef, pork, lamb, goat, and some parts of poultry.
 White meat includes the breasts of chickens and turkeys.
-Red meat is richer in nutrients than white meat; it contains more fat, and more minerals and vitamins.
-And what is interesting, all kinds of meats, including fish, red and white meat, contain almost the same amount of cholesterol and there are more and more studies disproving that dietary meat, fat, and cholesterol cause heart diseases.
+Red meat is richer in nutrients than white meat; it contains more fat, minerals, and vitamins.
+And what is interesting, all kinds of meats, including fish, and red and white meat, contain almost the same amount of cholesterol.
+More and more studies are disproving that dietary meat, fat, and cholesterol cause heart diseases.

 The bioavailability of most vitamins and minerals in meat is much higher than in plant sources.
-Only from animal food, we get vitamins B12, K2, D3, Docosahexaenoic Acid, Creatine, and Taurine.
+Only from animal food do we get vitamins B12, K2, D3, Docosahexaenoic Acid, Creatine, and Taurine.